webmiddle/webmiddle/README.md

 ## Open source ecosystem

-Create your own services and webmiddles and share them with the community as node modules!
+Create your own services and share them with the community as node modules!

-One of the main philosophies of the framework is **reuse**, by creating an ecosystem where webmiddles for websites, services, converters and so on can be published as separate npm modules, so that they can be used in other projects.
+One of the main philosophies of the framework is **reuse**, by creating an ecosystem where general-purpose services and services for specific websites can be published as separate npm modules, to be usable in other projects.

 **NOTE**: If you think that a service / feature is so common and general that it should be in the core, [open an issue](https://github.com/webmiddle/webmiddle/issues/new) or just do a pull request!